Fire and rescue services

 The IDF Home Front Command is responsible for managing emergencies, including planning and advising on how to deal with rocket attacks.
 In an emergency, a message will be sent to all local mobile phones in the area with details of the event and safety instructions.
 You can also contact the Home Front Command on 104 (the hotline has English-speaking operators, option 5).
 Authorities may also establish a National Emergency Portal website for specific events.

-We advise do not travel to the West Bank due to the volatile security situation.
+We continue to advise do not travel to the West Bank due to the volatile security situation.

 The security situation in the West Bank is unpredictable, with continuing tensions and violence between Israelis and Palestinians.
-This includes tourist destinations such as Bethlehem, Jericho and Ramallah.
-There can be higher rates of violence in and around Hebron, Jenin and Nablus.
+There's an armed conflict in and around Jenin, Tulkarm and Tubas.

 Don't enter closed military zones, even where these have been in place for a long time, such as the old city of Hebron.